 Vote Required.
 Directors will be elected by the affirmative vote of the holders of a plurality of the shares present and entitled to be voted at the Annual Meeting.
 Ratification of the selection of the Company's auditors will require the affirmative vote of the holders of a majority of the shares present and entitled to be voted at the Annual Meeting.
-Approval of Items 3(A) and (B) require the affirmative vote of the holders of a majority of the shares present and entitled to be voted at the Annual Meeting.
 An automated system that the Company's transfer agent administers will tabulate the votes.
 Brokers who hold shares in street name for customers are required to vote shares in accordance with instructions received from the beneficial owners.
 Brokers are permitted to vote on discretionary items if they have not received instructions from the beneficial owners, but they are not permitted to vote (a "broker non-vote") on non-discretionary items absent instructions from the beneficial owner.
 Brokers do not have discretionary voting authority with respect to the election of directors.
 For ratification of the selection of the Company's auditors, brokers will have discretionary authority in the absence of timely instructions from their customers.
-For approval of Items 3(A) and (B), brokers will not have discretionary authority in the absence of timely instructions from their customers.
 Abstentions and broker non-votes will count in determining whether a quorum is present at the Annual Meeting.
-Neither abstentions nor broker non-votes will have any effect on the outcome of voting on director elections or on Items 3(A) or (B).
+Neither abstentions nor broker non-votes will have any effect on the outcome of voting on director elections.
 For purposes of voting on the ratification of the selection of auditors, abstentions will be included in the number of shares voting and will have the effect of a vote against the proposal.